National and External Scholarships

-Freeman-ASIA (Freeman Awards for Study in Asia) is designed to support American undergraduates with demonstrated financial need who are planning to study overseas in East or Southeast Asia.
-The program’s goal is to increase the number of Americans with first-hand exposure to and understanding of Asia and its peoples and cultures.
-Award recipients are required to share their experiences with their home campuses or communities to encourage study abroad by others and fulfill the program's goal of increasing understanding of Asia in the United States.
+Freeman-ASIA (Freeman Awards for Study in Asia) is designed to support undergraduates with demonstrated financial need who are planning to study overseas in East or Southeast Asia.
+The program’s goal is to increase the number of U.S. citizens and permanent residents with first-hand exposure to and understanding of Asia and its peoples and cultures.
+Award recipients are required to share their experiences with their home campuses or communities to encourage education abroad by others and fulfill the program's goal of increasing understanding of Asia in the United States.
 For more information, please visit the Freeman-ASIA Scholarship website.

-Other ScholarshipsWe encourage you to make use of the database created by the Binghamton University Office of External Scholarships, Fellowships and Awards to search specifically for study abroad scholarships.
+Other ScholarshipsWe encourage you to make use of the database created by the Binghamton University Office of External Scholarships, Fellowships and Awards to search specifically for education abroad scholarships.

 Below you will find a list of websites/webpages where you can research additional scholarship opportunities.
 Please note: These scholarships are not administered by or associated with Binghamton University.